macroman321/gshare_ui_tests/README.md

 1. Run: ```npm install```
 2. After npm completes the installation, you can run the tests with the following commands for example:

-Run all tests on Linux on Staging environment:
+Run all tests on Linux for Staging environment:

-    > ./run.sh linux gamecredits stage
+    > ./run.sh linux stage

-Run a specific test on Windows on Production environment:
+Run a specific test on Windows for Production environment:

-    > ./run.sh windows gamecredits prod features/log_in.feature
+    > ./run.sh windows prod features/log_in.feature

 ### Who do I talk to about this framework ###